Fight Stigma

 Why should we care?

 Stigma shapes how we perceive mental illness and mental health.
-Who people interact or socialize with may be influenced by stigma.
+Whoever people interact or socialize with may be influenced by stigma.
 It may impact how businesses make hiring decisions or how landlords make rental decisions.

 Negative public perceptions hamper access to housing, employment, and healthcare.
 This discrimination can seriously affect a person's willingness to seek or continue treatment for mental illness.
 Stigma erodes a person's self-esteem and sense of dignity so that shame prevents them from seeking help.